Mercedes-AMG G 65: Overview

-The G 65 was a version of the G-class with a luxury interior and a twin-turbo charged V-12 engine.
-The vehicle weighs 2835 kg (US model as estimated by an automotive magazine publication) and has 603 hp going into a seven-speed transmission as of 2016.
-In the United States it cost US$224,000 in the year 2016, another source says it cost US$218,000.
+The G 65 is powered by a twin-turbocharged V-12 engine, which originally produced 612 PS at 5,000-5,300 rpm and 738 lbft of torque at 2,300-4,300 rpm, paired with a seven-speed automatic transmission and full-time four wheel drive drivetrain.
+From 2015 onwards, the V-12 was upgraded to produce 621 hp and 738 lbft of torque.
+Mercedes says the G 65 has a curb weight of 5691 lb, with an EPA rated fuel economy of 11/13 mpg city/highway.
+In the United States, it cost US$224,000 in the year 2016, another source says it cost US$218,000.
 It was noted as being cheaper than a previous limited production run of Mercedes-Benz G63 AMG 6x6 (old-style name) from 2013. (note in this period of the 2010s, transition AMG vehicles from Mercedes-Benz to Mercedes-AMG branding.
-The US Version was previewed at the New York Auto Show in the spring of 2015 as a Mercedes-AMG model.
+The US version was previewed at the New York Auto Show in the spring of 2015 as a Mercedes-AMG model.

-The basic model was introduced in Europe in 2012 and in 2015 was introduced in the United States as a Mercedes-AMG brand model.
-Prior to its US launch, Daimler experienced sales of over 3000 G-class vehicles of which about half were the AMG specification version.
-The car tuner Brabus also made a version of the G65.
+The basic model was introduced in Europe in 2012, and in 2015 was introduced in the United States as a Mercedes-AMG brand model.
+Prior to its US launch, Daimler experienced sales of over 3000 G-class vehicles, of which about half were the AMG specification version.
+The German tuning company Brabus also built a modified version of the G65.

-The 2016 model was noted as mix of old, high-performance, and off-road ability, with it being less luxury focused then a contemporary like the Bentley Bentayga, but more expensive than the super-charged Range Rover (100+k) or a Jeep with all options topped out.
+The 2016 model was noted by reviewers as being a mix of old design, high-performance, and off-road ability, with it being less luxury focused then contemporaries like the Bentley Bentayga, but more expensive than the supercharged Range Rover or a Jeep with all options topped out.
+In contrast to the G63 in the MB product line, the 65 uses a twin-turbocharged V-12, rather than a supercharged V-8.
+Automotive journalists noted that the G65, despite being more expensive than that model, was actually less ostentatious and the V-12 produced smoother more refined power then the supercharged V-8.
+The G65 is more oriented towards urban driving than off-roading, with low-profile tires and a stated 0-96.56 km/h time of 5.2 seconds, making it fastest of G-Class model offered at the time.

-The last year was 2018, with the "Final Edition" being the last models.
-65 models of the Final Edition were produced, and it featured bronze coloured 21 inch wheels, and also had a higher price tag.
+The last year of production for the G 65 was 2018, with the "Final Edition" being the last models.
+65 models of the Final Edition were produced, featuring bronze coloured 21 inch wheels and a higher price tag.
 The G 65 was at the top end of the range, which for example in Canada included the G550, G550 4x4^{2} (portal axle), and G 63 (supercharged V8).

-Mercedes-AMG is a brand of Daimler AG (Mercedes-Benz, Unimog, AMG, and Smart).

-The 2018 model for the USA has the AMG bi-turbocharger V-12 producing 621 horsepower and 738 lb-ft (US units).
-This is connected to a 7-speed transmission and full-time four wheel drive drivetrain.
-The G65 is more oriented towards urban driving, with low-profile tires and a 0-96.56 km/h time of 5.1 seconds making it fastest of MB G-Class models offered then.

-In contrast to the G63 in the MB product line, the 65 used a twin-turbocharged V-12, rather than a super-charged V-8.
-Automotive journalists noted that the G65, despite being more expensive than that model was actually less ostentatious and the V-12 produced smoother more refined power then the supercharged V-8.

-V-12 powered SUV are not very common, the first appeared in the 1980s such as the Lamborghini LM002, vehicles that combined the idea of off luxury roading with a V-12.
-By the 2020s Mercedes had left this market leaving the more luxury focused Rolls-Royce Cullinan and Ferrari Purosangue.
+The G 65 is one of only a few V-12 powered SUVs that have been mass-produced.
+The first was the Lamborghini LM002, introduced in 1986.
+When Mercedes left this market in 2018, the only other V-12 SUV on sale was the Rolls-Royce Cullinan, joined a few years later by the Ferrari Purosangue.